 Avast Free Antivirus full review

 Avast is one of the three main contenders in the free antivirus world, AVG and Avira being the other two.
 As with those two, there are paid-for products in Avast’s range with more features, but the free version has several useful features of its own.
-(See also: Best internet security software 2015 UK.)
+(See also: Best antivirus software.)

 Avast makes quite a thing about its free antivirus offering, giving a good breakdown of its feature set and companion programs online, as well as, naturally, offering a range of upgrades to commercial products.
 It offers two main functions: antivirus protection and potentially unwanted application (PUA) detection, for when bad apps piggy-back themselves on legitimate downloads.